 Something about Mary

 Mary Hildebrand (1958-2004) was perhaps the Springs's most upbeat and engaging -- and unlikely -- manager ever.
-Her steely determination, supported by former long-term absentee San Francisco owner, John Foggy, grew Springs into year-round operation in 2000 for believed first time since founding 124 years before.
+Her steely determination, largely supported by former long-term absentee San Francisco 'owner' John Foggy, grew the Springs into year-round operation in 2000 for the believed first time since its founding 124 years earlier.

 < Mary, showing obvious displeasure at pointed camera, pauses from shoveling snow on bathhouse's creekside deck to offer best scowl

 Mary & Me and Stewart Springs, by Stuart Ward

 Debbie Davis was a long-time Stewart Springs massage therapist and close friend of Mary's

 Before I was blessed with the gift of giving massage at Stewart Mineral Springs, I knew Mary from playing fast pitch softball on Ernie’s Raiders.
 We were the #1 team in Siskiyou County and undefeated for years and years.

 Being a guest of Stewart Mineral Springs since 1977, I actually experienced our after-soak sauna as a “step down onto”, sawdust covered floor.
 I laid down on a wooden cot where the bathhouse attendant covered me with a wool blanket and tucked me in to enjoy my steam.

 I had been visiting the grounds for years and one day found my dear friend Mary was managing the springs.
 We were so happy to see each other.
 She gave me the official manager-guided tour of the facilities and the grounds.
 She was so sweet to have taken the time out of her busy schedule and given me special treatment.
 She always had a way of making guests feel very welcome and also very special, and that always included me every time I visited the springs.